 In a deal, Netflix will gain access to television hits such as "The White Lotus" and "The Sopranos" as well as the Harry Potter films and the television series "Friends," which are part of Warner Bros.' film and television operations.

 At the same time, two completely different entertainment businesses are growing together.
-Warner Bros is one of Hollywood's classic film companies, founded in the 20th century, while Netflix, after starting three decades ago as a company that rented DVD movies, has now grown into a giant in the streaming market with revenues last year of over 39 billion dollars.
+Warner Bros is one of Hollywood's most classic film companies, founded in the 1920s.
+Netflix was started three decades ago as a company that rented DVD movies, and has now grown into a giant in the streaming market with revenues last year of over $39 billion.